gwena/joburg-drive-gosu/README.md

 # Jo'burg Drive - Gosu

-Playpen to test Gosu, and go back to write little games after a few decades.
+Playpen to test Gosu, and go back to code little games after a few decades.

 Very early skeleton... that might stay as it is!